LIBOL/SOL/README.md

         Open the project ``LIBSOL.sln``, Rebuild the `ALL_BUILD` project and then build the `INSTALL` project

-3. The generated package will be copied to $LIBSOL/dist
+4. The generated package will be copied to $LIBSOL/dist

-4. Install python  wrapper. [optional]
+### Build Python Scripts

+We highly recommend users to install python packages in a virtual enviroment.

+1. Prerequisites

+    + C++11 Compiler:
+        - g++(>4.8.2) or clang++(>3.3) on Unix/Linux/MinGW/Cygwin
+        - Visual Studio 2013 or higher on Windows
+    + Python2.7 (Anaconda is highly recommend on Windows)

+1. For on Unix/Linux/MacOS Users

+    + Create and Activate a new virtual environment

+            $ virtualenv --system-site-packages pyenv
+            $ source pyenv/bin/activate

+    + Build and install the python scripts

+            $ python setup.py build
+            $ python setup.py install

+2. For Windows Users

+    Windows Users still need **Visual Studio** to compile the codes.
+Besides, we high recommend to install [Anaconda](https://www.continuum.io/) as the python environment.
+If you are a [Canopy](https://www.enthought.com/) user, the procedures are similar except for the creation of virtual environment.

+    + Open a Command Prompt and go to the source directory

+            $ cd <LIBSOL>

+    + Create and Activate a new virtual enviroment

+            $ virtualenv --system-site-packages pyenv
+            $ pyenv/Scripts/activate

+    + Set up the build environment

+        By default, Anaconda requires the Visual C++ 9.0 (Visual Studio 2008) to compile the native codes.
+However, this is a very old compiler.
+We recommend to use the following tricks  to user new visual studio compilers.

+            $ cd <Anaconda>\Lib\distutils
+            $ backup msvc9compiler.py
+            $ open msvc9compiler.py
+            $ find the line 'majorVersion=int(s[:2]) - 6'
+            $ change the line to 'majorVersion=12' for Visual Studio 2013 or
+            $ change the line to 'majorVersion=14' for Visual Studio 2015 or

+    + Build and install the python scripts

+            $ python setup.py build
-        $ cd python && pip install -r requirements.txt
+            $ python setup.py install

+    + Revert the changes to Anaconda if you are not sure its influences in the future.

-	**Known Issues of Python Wrappers**:
+## Known Issues of Python Wrappers

-	- The wrappers are tested on Windows with Anaconda python distribution.

 - On MacOS, the default python is not a framework build.
 Seems matplotlib does not work properly.
 See [here](http://matplotlib.org/faq/virtualenv_faq.html) for more details.
 We recommend the Anaconda python distribution.

 - On MacOS, if you met the 'Value Error: unknown locale: UTF-8' error, fix by:

         $ export LC_ALL=en_US.UTF-8
         $ export LANG=en_US.UTF-8

 **Note**: Both 32-bit and 64-bit programs are ok to build and run.
 But if users want to use the python wrapper, it's required that the architectures of ``python`` and LIBSOL are the same, i.e., 64-bit ``python`` can only use 64-bit LIBSOL, 32-bit ``python`` can only use 32-bit LIBSOL.